 Pound for pound, the prices are a bit better at Hostwinds for many of the virtual machines.
 The cheapest one will set you back $4.99 per month and gives you 1 GB of RAM, 1 CPU, 1 TB of bandwidth, and 30 GB of storage to work with.
 DO’s prices for its entry-level cloud servers are essentially the same but they only come with 25GB of storage.
 Not a massive difference, but every little bit counts, especially when you’re looking to deploy multiple servers.
 Just like DigitalOcean, Hostwinds uses SSDs to power its servers and provide lightning-fast transfer speeds.

 While Hostwinds falls a bit behind DigitalOcean when it comes to the sheer number of data centers it has at its disposal, the company’s facilities are more modern and their security systems are superior.
 Outages are rarely an issue for the company and data leaks are pretty much non-existent.
 DigitalOcean, on the other hand, experienced quite a few incidents over the years, including a few that occurred fairly recently.

 Generous Refund Policy

 They also allow payments via PayPal and offer a 14-day refund policy, so you are able to test their services for 2 weeks basically risk-free.
-We strongly recommend you check out their services, as in the past many of our readers who had problems with hosting at DigitalOcean found a perfect home for their website on Hostwinds.
+We strongly recommend you check out their services, as in the past many of our readers who had problems with hosting at DO found a perfect alternative for their website at Hostwinds.

 They are currently running a promotional offer that gives 53% off their Managed VPS services (check out the offer here and get it for $5.17/mo), and 10% off Unmanaged VPS services ($4.49 per month, check their deal here).